 FIFA World Cup 2026: Germany learn qualification path

-Germany will go into either Group A or Group I in European qualifying for the FIFA World Cup 2026, depending on whether they win or lose their UEFA Nations League quarter-final against Italy.
+Germany will go into Group A in European qualifying for the FIFA World Cup 2026 after they beat Italy in the UEFA Nations League quarter-finals.

-The draw for UEFA qualifying towards the next World Cup in Canada, Mexico and the USA was made on Friday, with 54 nations divided into 12 groups of either four or five teams, with place-holders and restrictions in place due to the culmination of the UEFA Nations League in 2025, with quarter-finals and play-offs still to be played.
+The draw for UEFA qualifying towards the next World Cup in Canada, Mexico and the USA was made on 13 December 2024, with 54 nations divided into 12 groups of either four or five teams, with place-holders and restrictions in place due to the culmination of the UEFA Nations League in 2025, with quarter-finals and play-offs still to be played at the time.

-As one of the eight Nations League quarter-finalists, Germany’s group and opponents are dependent on whether they progress to the semi-finals or lose to Italy in March.
-Should Julian Nagelsmann’s men win, they will be in the four-team Group A with Slovakia, Northern Ireland and Luxembourg.
-If they lose, Germany will be in the five-team Group I with Erling Haaland’s Norway, Israel, Estonia and Moldova.
+As one of the eight Nations League quarter-finalists, Germany’s group and opponents were dependent on whether they progressed to the semi-finals or lost to Italy in March.
+After Julian Nagelsmann’s men won 5-4 on aggregate, they will be in the four-team Group A with Slovakia, Northern Ireland and Luxembourg.
+Italy go into the five-team Group I with Erling Haaland’s Norway, Israel, Estonia and Moldova.

 Groups for European qualifying for the 2026 World Cup